joemooney/rust-notes/md/language_features/traits.md

 # Traits

+Per https://doc.rust-lang.org/rust-by-example/trait.html, a trait is a collection of methods defined for an unknown type: Self.
+They can access other methods declared in the same trait.

+?Q
+Is a trait is type?

+?A
+Yes

+?E

 ## Object safety
 A trait is *object safe* if all the methods defined in the trait have the following properties:
     - The return type isn’t Self.